The covid-19 symptoms to watch out for

 Sore throat, congestion or runny nose

-A sore throat, congestion or runny nose are less frequently associated with a covid-19 infection, but it still occurs in enough cases that the Centers for Disease Control and Prevention added them to its list.
+A sore throat, congestion or runny nose are less frequently associated with covid-19, but they still occur in enough cases that the Centers for Disease Control and Prevention added them to its list.

-A runny nose was reported by around 7 percent of patients in the study of symptom frequency, while a sore throat was reported by 35 percent.
+A runny nose was reported by about 7 percent of adult patients in the study of symptom frequency, while a sore throat was reported by 35 percent.

-It can be difficult to determine whether these symptoms are a result of covid-19 or something more benign such as allergies.
+It can be difficult to determine whether these symptoms are a result of covid-19 or something more benign, such as allergies.

-But allergies, which are an overreaction of the immune system to foreign particles, would not trigger things like a fever, muscle aches or chills, according to Sally Joo Bailey, an allergist at Allergy Associates of Northern Virginia in Arlington.
+But allergies, which are an overreaction of the immune system to foreign particles, would not trigger things such as a fever, muscle aches or chills, according to Sally Joo Bailey, an allergist at Allergy Associates of Northern Virginia in Arlington.
 Those are the classic signs of a viral infection, such as covid-19.

 Stomach issues

-Studies have found that approximately half of coronavirus patients experience at least one gastrointestinal symptom, which can include loss of appetite, nausea, vomiting, diarrhea, and abdominal pain or discomfort.
+Studies have found that about half of coronavirus patients experience at least one gastrointestinal symptom, which can include loss of appetite, nausea, vomiting, diarrhea, and abdominal pain or discomfort.

 In the study of symptom frequency, diarrhea was the most common gastrointestinal-related symptom in adults, and abdominal pain was the least common.